 BOMA International 2018 was a flurry of networking and learning alongside hundreds of other BOMA members from around the globe.
 CRE professionals shared their experiences, challenges, and ideas while trying to avoid the heat in sunny San Antonio.

-Over the course of the event, I started hearing the same themes come up again and again as attendees swapped struggles and successes.
-Here are my top four takeaways from BOMA International 2018.
+Over the course of the event, we started hearing the same themes come up again and again as attendees swapped struggles and successes.
+Here are top four takeaways from BOMA International 2018.

 1. The Tenant Experience is on Everyone’s Mind